Troubleshooting

 • Scroll the list of extensions down to "FTDIUSBSerialDriver"

 • Check the version number listed.
-It should be 2.2.7, other versions are not tested nor recommended
+It should be 2.2.7, 2.2.14 or later, other versions are not tested nor recommended

-This screenshot of System Profiler shows my configuration:
+This screenshot of System Profiler shows my configuration and where to find the version number of the installed FTDI-Driver: